 What's happening?
-General Data Protection Regulation (GDPR) becomes effective in the European Union
+General Data Protection Regulation (GDPR) approaches its 2nd year birthday (25 May)

-You may have heard about GDPR in the news, but you might not be familiar with the details.
-Here’s one thing you need to know: GDPR’s penalties go up to 20 million Euros or four percent of your global turnover.
+You may know about the GDPR, but maybe you missed some of the details.
+Here’s one thing you need to remember: GDPR’s penalties go up to 20 million Euros or four percent of your global turnover/revenue.

-Your organization still has time to get GDPR compliant, but the more information you have, the easier the process will be.
+Your organization needs to be GDPR compliant, but the more information you have, the easier the process will be.
 Start by getting familiar with the basic concepts of GDPR.

 What is GDPR?